martin-wegmann/plotting_snow/README.md

 # Content of this repository

-This is code behind the plots in Wegmann 2025 (TBA)
+In the folder notebooks, you find the python notebooks with the code behind the plots in Wegmann 2025 (TBA)

 # License